raghavthakar/drone_experiments/src/rrt_waypoint/ReadMe.md

 # Waypoint Navigation for Drones Using RRT
-See the drone in action: https://youtu.be/ASD3BhYQ9qo
+### See the drone in action: https://youtu.be/VgvTWIBN-yA.

+Alternatively, view the entire process video [here](https://youtu.be/ASD3BhYQ9qo).

 This repository allows a drone to navigate across a room with obstacles, while making sure to pass through the provided waypoints in the correct order. **MAVSDK** API was utilised along with **PX4-SITL** to control the drone and track its behaviour.